 6 tbsps cooking oil. ( keep some more aside for deep frying)

 Mix six tablespoons of oil with maida.
 Using fingers, mix well so that the mixture takes the form of breadcrumbs and binds to a certain extent.
 Now add some water and knead lightly.
 Keep adding water as required and knead into a soft dough.
 Set aside and cover with a damp cloth.

-Put the khoya in a deep-frying pan and fry to a light brown colour.
+Put the khoya in a deep frying pan and fry to a light brown color.
 Add sugar into the khoya and mix well.
 Add almonds and kismis.
 Fry for a few minutes and remove from the fire.
 Let it cool.